reposense/RepoSense/docs/user_guide.md

 - Bookmarking: By clicking the hyperlink icon on the top right corner, a link to the report with all the tooltip settings will be generated and copied to user’s clipboard.

 ### Chart Panel
-The chart panel contains two types of charts:
+The chart panel contains two type of indicators:
-- ramp charts and
+- ramp charts
-- total contribution bars.
+- total contribution bars

 #### Ramp Chart
 To illustrate frequency and amount of contribution in the same graph, and also allow easy comparison between we created a new type of visualization.